New retrial over Diego Maradona's death commences in Argentina - PRESS AI WORLD

 Sports

-share-iconPublished: Tuesday, April 14 share-iconUpdated: Tuesday, April 14 comment-icon3 hours ago
+share-iconPublished: Tuesday, April 14 share-iconUpdated: Tuesday, April 14 comment-icon1 month ago

-A new retrial regarding the death of Argentinian soccer legend Diego Maradona commenced on April 14, with seven members of his medical team charged with negligent homicide.
-Maradona died in November 2020 at the age of 60, following heart failure and acute pulmonary edema while recovering from brain surgery at his home in Tigre, Buenos Aires.
-The trial will consider whether the medical team's actions contributed to his death, with allegations that they provided insufficient care, described by prosecutors as "grossly negligent," according to Reuters and Al Jazeera.
+A new retrial over the death of Argentine football legend Diego Maradona has begun, nearly a year after the previous trial collapsed due to a scandal involving one of the judges.
+The trial resumes with seven members of Maradona's medical team charged with negligent homicide.
+Maradona died on November 25, 2020, at the age of 60, from heart failure and acute pulmonary edema while recovering from brain surgery at his home in Tigre, Buenos Aires, according to Reuters and Al Jazeera.

 SHARE THIS ARTICLE: